Onboarding Soft Pull Solutions | Full File Soft Pull Credit Reports | Credit Report Software Skip to main content

 FAQ - Needed Items

-Yes, this is a requirement directly from the credit bureaus.
+Yes, the credit bureaus require businesses to be listed in an online directory.
 Contact the Yellow Pages directly for a free business listing, which will also help your SEO and online presence.

 The onboarding team at Soft Pull Solutions has a consent form you can use before pulling credit.
 Please feel free to also send a copy of your company's consent document if you have your own form you plan to use.